RandomGamingDev/ConwaysGameOfLife/README.md

 Try it out at https://randomgamingdev.itch.io/conways-game-of-life!

-btw RIP Conway man's an absolute chad
+RIP Conway man's an absolute chad

 - Use h for help
 - Use p to pause & play